markwcodes/markwcodes/README.md

 # 💻🦜 Mark Wilson

-I specialize in software development and have a strong background in DevOps, and Cybersecurity.
+I specialise in software development and have a strong background in DevOps, and Cybersecurity.
 Over 5+ years professional experience in IT, with my career journey taking me from Education to the FinTech industry.

 I recently moved to Melbourne from Brisbane and quickly became a part of the thriving local tech community.
 I currently play a co-organiser role at [K8SUG](https://au.linkedin.com/company/k8sug), contributing to the wider adoption of Kubernetes in Australia.